Our Updated List of the Best Bratwurst (Now with Fresh Beer Brats)

 The best bratwurst are juicy, snappy, and perfect for the grill—but the similarities between the different bratwurst brands end there.
 There are so many varieties of bratwurst, from precooked stadium brats that look kind of like hot dogs to big, fat, uncooked bacon brats that ooze with grease when you apply heat.
 Scientifically speaking, all the best bratwurst belong to the same species, but their genus varies.
-In this taste test we wanted to find the best bratwurst, yes, but we also wanted to drill down and find the best beer brats, the best Bavarian brats, the best beef brats, and the best uncooked brats at the grocery store.
+In this taste test we wanted to find the best brats, yes, but we also wanted to drill down and find the best beer brats, the best Bavarian brats, the best beef brats, and the best uncooked brats at the grocery store.
 And we did!
+Yes, before you ask or comment, Johnsonville bratwurst make a few appearances on this list.

-For this taste test, I heated all the fully cooked brats in our office toaster oven; the fresh ones I cooked in a skillet according to the package directions.
-No matter what kind of brat is your personal preference, there’s a sausage on this list for you.
+For this taste test, I heated all the fully cooked brats in our countertop oven; sorry, we don’t have a grill at Sporked HQ, but I can assure you these sausages cook up nicely.
+No matter what kind of brat you prefer, there’s a sausage on this list for you.
+Grab some sauerkraut and a bottle of brown mustard, and let’s get to it.

 best bavarian bratwurst